Katie Wilkinson: Sheffield United Women

 Wilkinson's performances earned herself a move to Sheffield United, where she was announced as vice captain for the South Yorkshire club.
-Wilkinson made her Sheffield United debut against Aston Villa, and also opened her account in a 3–2 loss away from home.
-Wilkinson remained in fine goal scoring form throughout the season, and registered braces against Leicester, and both fixtures against Coventry City Ladies.
+She made her Sheffield United debut against Aston Villa, and also opened her account in a 3–2 loss away from home.
+She remained in fine goal scoring form throughout the season, and registered braces against Leicester, and both fixtures against Coventry City Ladies.
 In the reverse fixture against Leicester, Wilkinson scored a hat-trick in a victory away from home.
-Wilkinson's ended for the 2018/19 season was 15 goals in 14 appearances.
+Her end product for the 2018–19 season was 15 goals in 14 appearances.
 The season's cancellation meant Sheffield missed out on promotion to the WSL to Aston Villa, who finished six points clear.
 Wilkinson's performances earned her the FA Women's Championship Player of the Season, as well as the FA Women's Championship Golden Boot.

-In the following season, Wilkinson has picked up where she has left off scoring 16 goals in 17 appearances, and is currently the leagues top goal scorer.
-She has also earned the February 2021 Fa Women's Championship Player of the Month award.
+In the following season, Wilkinson picked up where she left off scoring 16 goals in 17 appearances, and also won the February 2021 FA Women's Championship Player of the Month award.

+Rangers

+In her first season in Scotland, Wilkinson scored 39 goals in 32 Scottish Women's Premier League games and was named in the 2024–25 PFA Scotland SWPL Team of the Year.
+Rangers narrowly missed out on the league title to Hibernian, but won both the SWPL Cup (Wilkinson opened the scoring in the 5–0 win over Hibs in the final) and the Women's Scottish Cup (Wilkinson assisted the second in the 3–0 victory over Glasgow City at Hampden Park).
+On 29 March 2026 she scored in the 89th minute of a 2–1 loss to Glasgow City in the final of the 2025–26 SWPL Cup.